saeen666/graph_vuln/devign_fix/README.md

 ├── README.md                       <- The top-level README for developers using this project.
 ├── data
 │   ├── cpg                         <- Dataset with CPGs.
-│   ├── input                       <- Cannonical dataset for modeling.
+│   ├── input                       <- Canonical dataset for modeling.
 │   ├── model                       <- Trained models.
 │   ├── raw                         <- The original, immutable data dump.
 │   ├── tokens                      <- Tokens dataset files generated from the raw data functions.
 │   └── w2v                         <- Word2Vec model files for initial embeddings.
 │
 ├── joern
-│   ├── joern-cli                   <- Joern command line tools for creating and analyzing code property graphs.
+│   ├── joern-cli                   <- Joern command-line tools for creating and analyzing code property graphs.
 │   └── graphs-for-funcs.sc         <- Script that returns in Json format the AST, CGF, and PDG for each method │                                       contained in the loaded CPG.
 │